Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 If the model did not improve, add more training data and test the effect on the model.

-## Create the Pull Request
+## Create the pull request

-Once you are satisfied with how your development model is performing based on your changes, create a Pull Request to submit those changes to master.
+Once you are satisfied with how your development model performs based on your changes, create a pull request to submit those changes to **master**.

-To create the Pull Request:
+To create the pull request:

 1. Push your changes: